ayshasanyang/Workout-Tracker/README.md

 ## Description

-This app allows user to add new workout or continue with the same type of exercise.
-Users can log multiple exercises
+This app allows users to add a new workout or continue with the existing one.
+Users can log multiple exercises and view the dashboard for the summary graph.

 ## Installation